siowyisheng/blog/drafts/on-strategy-in-wir-sind-das-volk.md

 #### Choosing card modes

-Building is the most common card mode.
+Building is an important action.
 Building infrastructure is more economy-efficient as it increases economy by 2 while a new factory increases economy by 1.
+It's important to have a plan on where to build ([west](#Where-to-build-West) | [east](#Where-to-build-East)) to maximise infrastructure while meeting other economic objectives.

+Playing a card for the event is often worse than using it to build.
+It's important to have some kind of exchange rate between different effects and regular build points.
+For example, although the _1953 Uprising_ has a strong effect, the 4 build is often more valuable in D1.

 Add living standard is more efficiently done with 1-value cards, as the shortfall that it bridges could usually be replaced by a build point, which is permanent, which contributes to economy/export factory value and also can be dismantled for future 'remove unrest' actions.